op-m/op-m.github.io/docs/index.md

 Engineer who likes to learn and experiment.
-Rinse & Repeat :) I am trying to document my experiments with Garden, Astronomy, Worms among several other things!
+Rinse & Repeat :) This site will serve as documentation for my experiments with Garden, Astronomy, Worms among several other things!